sanjaykhanssk/no-sleep/README.md

 # no-sleep

-A simple pyautogui program that moves mouse position on every 300s if mouse move is inactive
+A simple pyautogui program that moves mouse position on every 300s if mouse movement is inactive

 # OS support.